juxt/astro-website/src/pages/blog/distributed-consistency-podcast.md

 token: '4321'
 author: 'jdt'
 title: 'JUXT Cast: Distributed Consistency — with András Gerlits'
-description: 'A discussion with András Gerlits on the central role of consistency in software and information systems.'
+description: 'A discussion with András Gerlits on the central role of consistency in software and information systems'
 category: 'database'
 layout: '../../layouts/BlogPost.astro'
 publishedDate: '2024-06-26'